mathsgod/token-text-splitter/README.md

 # Token Text Splitter

 This is a token text splitter.
 It splits the texts based on the token size.
+It is useful for splitting the text for the token based models like GPT-3, GPT-4, etc. The splitter will split the text into chunks based on the token size and overlap.

+Some written languages (e.g Chinese, Japanese) have characters which encode to 2 or more tokens.
+The splitter has a mechanism to ensure that the chunk is not split in the middle of the token.
+Each chunk will have wellformed Unicode characters.

 ## Installation